Save Tigers-Start Acting now!!

 The tigress, named Machli, lives in the Ranthambore National Park.
 Russell Brand bought the tigress with thousands of pounds.
 The Tigress is known to the epitome of beauty and according to Russell reminds him of Katy Perry.
 The tigress will be left back in India but Russell will look after the welfare of the tigress on Katy's behalf.

-Katy Perry's wedding was according to Christian ways but they have also followed some Indian tradition.
+Russell Brand and Katy Perry's wedding was according to Christian ways but they have also followed some Indian tradition.
 Katy looked beautiful in a sari and henna in her hands.
 The venue was also decorated with designer lamps and flowers.
 Among other guests, two elephants were also part of the ceremony.

 Rihanna, who was rumoured to be the bridesmaid, did not attend the wedding in India but Katy takes no offense in that.
 Rihanna is busy in Las Vegas and Katy completely understands that.